 An Emotional Support Animal is mostly commonly a dog, and can be any breed of canine that helps alleviate symptoms of mental illness or emotional distress.
 An ESD can give its owner the confidence and support they need to live a normal and productive life.

-Any breed of dog can make a great Emotional Support Dog.
+Any breed of dog can make a great Emotional Support Dog, including the beloved German Shepherd.
 Dogs can be found in shelters and rescues that could potentially become ESD’s.
 You can qualify for an ESA letter before or after adopting a dog.
 Unlike a Service Dog, Emotional Support Dogs do not need to be specially trained to perform tasks for their owners; they are intended instead to provide comfort and support through their companionship.

 Any breed can be an Emotional Support Dog, but when searching for the right fit for your needs, be sure to look for a dog that is manageable and won’t cause added stress.
 For example, if you live in an apartment, a small dog may be easier to handle versus a large dog that might need greater amounts of exercise and room to roam.